 Nice parts from AIRBUS were on display at the booth of RTI International Metals.

-RTI was recently acquired by industry giant ALCOA to expand the product range in high tech materials.
-According to RTI the company is operating 9 laser based direct metal systems.
+RTI was recently acquired by industry giant ALCOA to expand the product range in high-tech materials.
+According to RTI the company is operating 9 laser-based direct metal systems.
 The parts demonstrated clearly where Aero industry is heading:

-Topology optimised parts built in Titanium using laser based direct metal AM
+Topology optimised parts built in Titanium using laser-based direct metal AM

-It has been a very interesting and educational trip to the SME Rapid in Long Beach, worth every minute of the 18 hour flight.
+It has been a very interesting and educational trip to the SME Rapid in Long Beach, worth every minute of the 18-hour flight.

 It was great to hear and to see how fast Additive Manufacturing is growing and being applied for more and more applications.

 Machine reliability and repeatability is still not on a level as conventional tool-machines.
-However, the advantages offered by Additive Manufacturing make companies take on this challenges to push this technologies onto the next level.
+However, the advantages offered by Additive Manufacturing make companies take on this challenges to push these technologies onto the next level.

 Next stop = > MELBOURNE / INSIDE 3D PRINTING